giannisak/ER/README.md

 # Entity Resolution with Small-Scale LLMs: A Study on Prompting Strategies and Hardware Limitations

 A study on using 7B parameter LLMs with 4-bit quantization for entity matching tasks.
-This research evaluates different prompting strategies while considering hardware limitations.
+This work evaluates different prompting strategies while considering hardware limitations.

 ## Overview